WOCOMLABS/artesano/README.md

 ## Contributing
 Contribute to the plugin by cloning the repository and submitting pull requests.
 Please ensure your commits follow the existing code style and all tests are passing.

-## License
-Specify the license under which the plugin is released, e.g., MIT, Apache 2.0, etc.